-New York City is separated into five distinct areas or boroughs – Manhattan, Brooklyn, Queens, Staten Island and the Bronx.
+New York City is separated into five distinct neighbourhoods or boroughs – Manhattan, Brooklyn, Queens, Staten Island and the Bronx.
 Manhattan is the central borough accessible by bridge or tunnel, while the others are the outer boroughs.
-Although many expats would prefer to live close to their workplace, the main business district of Manhattan claims the most expensive real estate and has few options for family-sized accommodation.
+Although many newcomers would prefer to live close to their workplace, the main business district of Manhattan claims the most expensive real estate and has few options for family-sized accommodation.

-Even neighbouring boroughs outside Manhattan – like Brooklyn – have started advertising property with sky-high prices, although properties here usually offer more space than one would find in the centre of New York.
+Even neighbouring boroughs outside Manhattan – like Brooklyn – have started advertising rentals with sky-high prices, although properties here usually offer more space than one would find in the centre of New York.
 Striking a balance between location, type of accommodation and affordability can be tricky.